Edward-Z-Chen/Festem_paper/1_Simulation/README.md

   - devianceFS: scry==1.2.0
   - trendVar: scran==1.18.7

-Most of the above can be installed from CRAN and bioconductor.
+Most of the above packages can be installed from CRAN and bioconductor.

 For EMDE (a preview version of Festem), install from !!!(.tar.gz).